Jetison333/rotg/current-round-rules.md

 ### Appendage

 when the impostor is REQUIRED to submit, they leak their entry's first syllable publicly.
 This impostor is the second kinkmaster to president in one election.
-Elections erect loudly when you squeeze
+Elections erect loudly when you squeeze your hat (cost: your innate *hnngnm* marble blaster).